Your home addition’s success in 9 simple steps

 It’s now time to find the right contractor to get the job done.
-A home addition is quite the investment, that’s why it’s essential to work with the best qualified contractors to ensure its success.
+A home addition is quite the investment, that’s why it’s essential to work with the best qualified home addition contractors to ensure its success.
 For advice on how to choose the right contractor for your home addition, read our article: How to choose a contractor for your renovation project.

 Step 4: Contractor visits

-Meeting with contractors will allow you to get a feel for whether they’re the right fit for your home addition project.
+Meeting with qualified contractors will allow you to get a feel for whether they’re the right fit for your renovation project.
 After receiving their quotes, we’ll help you compare them and see which one gives offers you the best value.
 The quotes will most likely be fairly similar from one another.
 However, having met with contractors, you’ll already have an idea which one you should hire.
 The final quote comparison will simply nudge your decision in the right direction.
 Your home addition is a huge project that will require multiple interactions and a lot of time spent with your chosen general contractor.
 Getting along with them and believing in their capabilities is essential for the project to run smoothly.

 Wondering what you can ask your contractor?
 Here are 13 questions to ask your contractor before settling on ‘the one’.

 Step 5: Comparing quotes

 Once you’ve met with contractors, they’ll be able to quote on your project.
 Keep in mind that your home addition quote can take a few days to be put together.
 The general contractor needs to get price estimates from all the specialized trades he plans on working with (i.e. electricians, plumbers, roofers, masons, etc.) and suppliers (for the windows, doors, flooring, etc.), calculate material costs, and see how much it’ll cost to protect the premises and properly dispose of debris.
 On top of all that, they’ll need to add labour costs.
 Putting together a quote is certainly not a simple feat for them.